worldforge/smartbody/README.md

 make -j all
 ```

+## Components

+The project is made up of different libraries, many of which interact.
+If you're building this with the
+intention of including it into a larger external work you probably want to pick and choose which ones.

+If you however just want to check it out you should start by building and running the "sbgui" component, which is a
+complete suite of SmartBody which includes pretty much all subcomponents as well as a GUI.

 ## Changes from original project

 The original SmartBody project is located at https://smartbody.ict.usc.edu/.
 There hasn't however been much development